Home Renovation Novels to Revamp Your Reading

 Celia still has one option left—selling the house in Charleston that she recently inherited from her estranged Aunt Calpurnia.
 But when she arrives in Charleston, she learns that her aunt was a hoarder, and there’s no way she can sell the house without major cleanup and renovations.
 To pull it off, she’ll have to lean on old friends, new neighbors, and an unlikely sisterhood of strong, creative women.

-Angela really enjoyed both the home renovation and found-family aspects of this novel.
+Angela really enjoyed both the home renovation and the found-family aspects of this novel.
 The Book Girls have traveled to Charleston together a couple of times, and this book does a great job of capturing the charm of the city.

 Blueprints